Nigeria Country Commercial Guide

 Nigeria has a massive infrastructure deficit with total infrastructure stock in the country amounting to 30% of gross domestic product (GDP).
 This falls short of the international benchmark of 70% set by the World Bank.
 With Nigeria’s population growing at a rate of over 2.5% per year and an expected population of 400 million people by 2050, the current infrastructure in the country is likely to be overwhelmed.
 Some prevalent construction infrastructure challenges in the country include insufficient road networks linking commercial centers across the country and an insufficient stock of affordable housing.

 The World Bank estimates that Nigeria will need to invest $3 trillion in infrastructure to reduce the infrastructure deficit in the country.
-The government of Nigeria has begun to take steps towards reducing the infrastructure deficit through increased spending as part of a 30-year infrastructure plan (National Integrated Infrastructure Master Plan), which aims to bring Nigeria’s infrastructure stock to the 70% of GDP level by 2043.
+The government of Nigeria has begun to take steps towards reducing the infrastructure deficit through increased spending as part of a 30-year infrastructure plan (National Integrated Infrastructure Master Plan), which aims to bring Nigeria’s infrastructure stock to the 70 percent of GDP level by 2043.

-According to Federal Mortgage Bank of Nigeria (FMBN), Nigeria’s housing deficit is currently at 28 million units as at January 2023.
-The Central Bank of Nigeria (CBN) has estimated an amount of $46.7 billion (21 trillion Naira) is needed to finance the deficit, and with a growing population of over 200 million people, the current deficit is extremely high.
-It is estimated that the country needs to build a minimum of 700,000 houses per year to close this gap.
-In 2019, the Ministry of Works and Housing set aside a total sum of $463 million (19.8 billion naira) for the construction of 2,383 units of housing across the 36 states of Nigeria under the National Housing Program.
-The government has indicated commitment towards reducing the housing deficit in the country by proposing an additional $154 million (66 billion naira) for the housing sector in the 2022 budget.
-State governments have also embarked on projects aimed at providing affordable housing.
-The Borno state government commenced an “owner-occupier” program for 2,787 housing units in the state.
-In 2020, the Governor of Lagos state commissioned 246 housing units in the Lekki area.
-Other affordable housing initiatives can be found in Delta, Ebonyi, Enugu, Edo, Ekiti, and Gombe states, as well as the Federal Capital Territory (FCT).
+Recent data from the Federal Mortgage Bank of Nigeria (FMBN) as of January 2023 reveals a housing deficit at 28 million units, with an annual increase of 900,000 units, resulting in a major constraint to Nigeria’s ability to achieve sustainable development characterized by “no poverty”, “good health and wellbeing” by 2030.
+The Central Bank of Nigeria (CBN) has estimated an amount of $46.7 billion is needed to finance the deficit, and with a growing population of over 227 million people, the current deficit is extremely high.
+It is estimated that the country needs to build a minimum of 900,000 houses per year to close this gap.
+In 2019, the Ministry of Works and Housing set aside a total sum of $463 million for the construction of 2,383 units of housing across the 36 states of Nigeria under the National Housing Program.

 Private investors are active in the residential and business construction sectors.
 Commercial estates are being built by private investors to meet the housing demand of high-earners in high-cost areas across Nigeria.
 Property values in urban centers such as Lagos and Abuja can be high.

-On the commercial side, the largest deep seaport in West Africa is being built in Lagos through a partnership between Singapore-based Tolaram Group, Lagos state government, and the National Investment Promotion Commission (NIPC).
+On the commercial side, Nigeria completed the $1.5 billion deep seaport in Lagos, which is expected to ease congestion at the country’s ports and help it become an African hub for transshipment, handling cargoes in transit for other destinations.
 The project, commissioned in 2022, cost $1.5 billion with a 16.5-meter water depth capable of berthing large vessels previously not serviceable in West African waters.
-This will increase the berthing capacity in Nigeria.
 This project has become a template for other states in Nigeria and some have begun plans for similar infrastructure projects to boost their local economies.
+The Nigerian government is increasing its efforts to develop infrastructure and recently created a $2.7 billion Infrastructural Corporation of Nigeria Limited fund backed by the Central Bank of Nigeria, Africa Finance Corporation, and the Nigerian Sovereign Investment Authority.

 Leading Subsectors

+The construction equipment and building materials subsectors continue to lead the areas of opportunity in the construction industry.
 Heavy construction equipment such as dump trucks, excavators, dredgers, generators, and graders are in demand due to numerous ongoing projects.
 The equipment is bought new or used from manufacturers or dealers.
 Some equipment companies have implemented a lease-to-own service for their equipment.
-U.S. equipment is preferred in this subsector due to its durability and reliability, though price competitive Asian competitors are making progress.
+U.S. equipment is preferred in this subsector due to its durability and reliability, though price competitive Asian companies are competitors.
 Nigeria has substantial capacity with some building materials such as concrete, but those not available locally are imported.
 Several types of construction materials are deemed ineligible for official foreign exchange with the Central Bank of Nigeria.

 Opportunities

-There are also plans by the Nigerian government to concession several road projects under the Highway Development and Management Initiative.
+The GON is planning to concession several road projects under the Highway Development and Management Initiative.
 This would be done through the Federal Ministry of Works and Housing and the Infrastructure Concession Regulatory Commission (ICRC).
 The rationale behind this initiative is to ensure private sector engagement to increase outside funding sources.

 For more information, e-mail: Banksharon Nwaneri, U.S. Commercial Service, U.S. Consulate General, Lagos, Nigeria at banksharon.nwaneri@trade.gov